taubman33/react-router/README.md

 <summary><strong>Solution</strong></summary>

-To set up a new `Results` component:
+To set up a new `Results` component...
 ```js
 import React, { Component } from 'react'